paypal/paypal-here-sdk-ios-distribution/README.md

-ios-here-sdk-dist
+Introduction
 =================

-The PayPal Here SDK enables iOS apps to interact with credit card swipers so that merchants can process in-person credit card transactions using a mobile app.
+The PayPal Here SDK enables iOS apps to process in-person credit card transactions using Contactless/EMV chip card readers or magstipe swipers.
 The native libraries of the PayPal Here SDK enable you to:

 * **Interact with PayPal Hardware** — Detect, connect to, and listen for events coming from PayPal Here audio jack-based card swipers.
 * **Process Card-Present payments** — When you swipe a card through a PayPal Here swiper, card data is immediately encrypted.
 The encrypted package can be sent to PayPal alongside the transaction data for processing.